GsDeluxe/Reverse-Shell-In-Python/README.md

 # Reverse-Shell-In-Python
 A Multi Client And Singular Client Reverse Shell Made In Python

-## ⚠️ I AM NOT RESPONSIBLE FOR ANY MISUSE OF THIS TOOL
+## ⚠️ I AM NOT RESPONSIBLE FOR ANY MISUSE OF THIS TOOL USE AT YOUR OWN RISK

 ## Setup